charlesll/rampy/README.md

 f2py -c -m gcvspl gcvspl.f

 7) read the following instructions and descriptions to know what is useful for what!

-# MODULES in the lib-charles/ directory
-TO WRITE.

 # EXAMPLES